bloominstituteoftechnology/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    SQL is a type of relational database?
+Relational databases are ones that present data to the user as relations between tables and provide relational operators to manipulate the data.
+SQL as a language interacts with relational databases that it creates.

 - [ ] Why do tables need a `primary key`?

+    Tables need a primart key becuse they need a value to joinn other tables on.
+Without a primary key you will not have a value to use to reference and join other tables on which opens up a lot of data functionality.

 - [ ] What is the name given to a table column that references the primary key on another table.

+    A foreign key is the table column that references the primary key on another table.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+    You need a table joined with two one-to-many relationships for example if we wanted a many to many relatioonship between Table A and Table B we would join a table with two foreign keys create a relationship such as A -> AB and B -> AB.
+In this case the logical primary key for AB is formed fromt eh two foreign keys (i.e. copies of primary keys of A and B).

 ## Minimum Viable Product